Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Clues are specific and avoid direct keywords or synonyms.
-They offer distinct angles on the event, covering the journey, broadcast, achievement, context, and technological aspects without being overly obvious.
-The clues directly relate to the 'Moon Landing 1969' while carefully avoiding 'Apollo 13' and 'The Wright Brothers'.
+The clues are highly specific and descriptive, avoiding any direct mention or synonyms of 'Documentary'.
+They focus on the core characteristics of factual presentation, real-world subjects, and educational intent.
+The clues offer diverse angles while consistently reinforcing the intended answer.

 ✅ Strengths:
 - Generally specific and relate to correct answer